ShreyasGujarathi/food-del/README.md

-# TOMATO - Food Ordering Website
+# Quick Bite - Food Ordering Website

-Welcome to TOMATO, a sophisticated and dynamic food ordering website crafted using the MERN stack.
-Designed with user experience in mind, TOMATO offers a seamless and intuitive online food ordering journey.
+Welcome to Quick Bite, a sophisticated and dynamic food ordering website crafted using the MERN stack.
+Designed with user experience in mind, Quick Bite offers a seamless and intuitive online food ordering journey.

 ## Demo